The Attention Economy's Last Bargain

 Culture critic and essayist — New York

 Maya Osei writes on technology, attention, and the texture of modern life.
-Her essays have appeared in n+1, The Point, and Harper's.
-She is working on a book about distraction and its discontents, set to publish in 2027.
+Her work asks how interfaces, habits, and economic systems shape what people notice—and what they miss.
 She lives in New York.

 We have traded our inner lives for a stream of notifications.
 What would it take to reclaim the capacity for sustained thought?